joypoddar/reactJS_tutorial/README.md

 ## Tutorial 29: Refs with Class Components

 In special circumstances if at all there is a need a ref to a child component from a parent component, it is definitely possible.
 The component however has to be a class component.
 Refs cannot be attached to functional components

+## Tutorial 30: Forwarding Refs

+Ref forwarding is a technique of automatically passing a ref through a component to one of its children.

+Ref forwarding can be achieved using the forwardRef method from the React library.
+We use arrow function to achieve the forwarding.
+Next we assign React.forwardRef method to our arrow function variable and pass the arrow function as a parameter.
+The forwardRef() method takes two parameters `props and ref`